rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter04_transfer-equation.md

      col = "lightblue", border = "white")
 abline(v = c(97, 103), col = "red", lwd = 2, lty = 2)  # specification limits
 ```
-As shown in Figure 4.1, the simulated assay distribution is centered close to the target value, with natural variability leading to occasional values outside the specification limits (97–99%).
+As shown in Figure 4.1, the simulated assay distribution is centered close to the target value, with natural variability leading to occasional values outside the specification limits (97–103%).
 This illustrates how the transfer equation connects random inputs to a realistic process output.

 <p align="center">
   <img src="../images/transfer_equation_assay.png" alt="Histogram – Simulated Assay with Specification Limits" width="600">
   <br>
-  <em>Figure 4.1 – Histogram of 10,000 simulated assay values (Transfer Equation model), with specification limits 97–99%</em>
+  <em>Figure 4.1 – Histogram of 10,000 simulated assay values (Transfer Equation model), with specification limits 97–103%</em>
 </p>

-ℹ️ **Note on "Label Claim" vs. "% w/w in Tablet"**
+🔎 **Note on "Label Claim" vs. "% w/w in Tablet"**
 In pharmaceutical QC, *assay* is normally expressed as a percentage of the **label claim** —
 i.e., how much active ingredient is measured compared to the amount declared on the product label (e.g., 100 mg).
 This is why specifications are usually written as *97.0–103.0% of label claim*.